-Many psychologists are very critical of laboratory studies of imitation - in particular because have low ecologically validity.
+Many psychologists are very critical of laboratory studies of imitation - in particular because they tend to have low ecological validity.
 The situation involves the child and an adult model, which is a very limited social situation and there is no interaction between the child and the model at any point; certainly the child has no chance to influence the model in any way.
 Also the model and the child are strangers.
-This, of course, is quite unlike 'normal' modeling which often takes place within the family.
+This, of course, is quite unlike 'normal' modeling, which often takes place within the family.

 It is possible to argue that the experiment was unethical.
 For example, there is the problem of whether or not the children suffered any long-term consequences as a result of the study.
 Although it is unlikely, we can never be certain.

 An observer's behavior can also be affected by the positive or negative consequences of a model's behavior.
 So we not only watch what people do, but we watch what happens when they do things.
 This is known as vicarious reinforcement.
 We are more likely to imitate behavior that is rewarded and refrain from behavior that is punished.